Nicocchi/Yazawa-Nico/README.md

 * A leveling and credit system for added fun!
 * Marriage system

+## Moderation

+Modlog features as follows:

+* Channel creation
+* Channel deletion
+* User ban
+* User ban revoke
+* Message deletion
+* User joined
+* User left

+Currently working on individual modlog feature enable and disable each one.

+Moderation commands as follows:

+* Ban
+* Kick
+* Warn
+* clear (up to 100 at a time)
+* Set (Set allows the admin to set guild preferences)

 ## Build Source Code

 You will need Node 8 or higher